team-alembic/ash_authentication/documentation/tutorials/getting-started-with-authentication.md

 identifier (eg `username`, `email` or `phone_number`) and a password.
 It will define register and sign-in actions on your "user" resource.
-You are welcome to define either or both of these actions yourself if you wish to customise them - if you do so then the extension will do it's best to validate that all required configuration is present.
+You are welcome to define either or both of these actions yourself if you wish to customise them - if you do so then the extension will do its best to validate that all required configuration is present.

 The `AshAuthentication.Strategy.Password` DSL allows you to override any of the default values.